 Still figuring out your USP?
 Don't be afraid to ask questions

 If you are not sure exactly what your USP is, then your first port of call needs to be taking a closer look at the competition.
 Suss out their selling points - what is it about that brand or company that people love?
-If you aren't sure, poll some of their customers to find out.

 If you already have existing customers and/or following, poll them to find out why they chose to work with you instead of someone else.